SummerSigh/EyeTrackVR/docs/_pages/TMMGTTG.md

 ---
-layout: default
+layout: page
 title: The Mount Maker's Guide to the Galaxy
-nav_order: 13
+permalink: /TMMGTTG/
-has_children: false
+nav_order: 3
-permalink: /MMGTTG/
+parent: How to build
 ---

 # Welcome to the Mount Maker's Guide to the Galaxy!